nicommueller/sudoku/README.md

-# sudoku
+# Sudoku
-Sudoku built with the pygame modul
+Sudoku built in Python with the pygame modul
+Made by Nico Müller